Nuclear power is part of energy solution

 Most people give little thought to whether electric lights at home and work will stay on — until a crisis like the one a few summers ago in California: Wind turbines slowed to a near halt, leaving the state without enough electricity and perilously close to a blackout.

 This puts a huge premium on the use of clean energy technologies.
 Overall, renewable energy sources supply about 10 percent of U.S. electricity.
 But the vast majority of that comes from hydroelectric plants — 7 percent.
 Wind power, despite its enormous growth, still accounts for just 1.8 percent of U.S. electricity and the turbines operate only intermittently.
 And solar power supplies just 0.015 percent of America's electricity generation.
-By comparison, nuclear power provides about 20 percent of U.S. electricity.
+By comparison, clean nuclear energy provides about 20 percent of U.S. electricity.

 The climate-change bill approved by the House would create a clean energy bank to provide loans for nuclear power and other types of low-carbon technologies.
 But the House arbitrarily placed a 30-percent limit on nuclear power's share of the loans.
 If allowed to stand, the restriction would mean there would not be enough loans to go around for most of the nuclear plants now on the drawing board.
 The Senate needs to remove the restriction so that this country can benefit from a major expansion of nuclear power.